erobesyn/RepData_PeerAssessment1/PA1_template.md

-MY RMD FILE FOR PA1
+MY SCRIPT FOR PA1 REPORT
 ========================================================

 # A Loading and preprocessing the data